jhvanderschee/hugobricks/content/bricks/cta.md

 ---
 title: cta
 ---
-## Ready to build your next project with Next?
+## Ready to build your next project with Hugobricks?

-Experience the future of web development with Nextplate and Next.
+Experience the future of web development with Hugo and Hugobricks.
 Build lightning-fast static sites with ease and flexibility.

 [Get Started Now](/get-started/)